err-require-esm/err-require-esm/packages/unplugin-require-esm/README.md

 # Unplugin REQUIRE_ESM

 An interesting Unplugin that does its best to make your code run only in an ES Modules.
-[WIP]

 ## Install